-This refers to the premium amounts that are receivable with receipt each month (year).
-They do not include supplementary premiums, the shortage of the 36 percent of the annual health insurance budget, the lowest amount which should be burdened by the government according to law, and delinquency charges receivable.
+This refers to the premium amounts that are receivable each month (year).
+They do not include supplementary premiums, the shortage of the 36 percent of the annual health insurance budget, the lowest amount which should be burdened by the government according to law, and delinquent charge receivables.